MENU

 The soil water balance presented by Dukes (2007) was calculated on a daily basis for thirty years (1980-2009) for 10 sites in Florida and one in Alabama.
 Daily gain and loss of water was computed by the equation once the maximum allowed depletion (MAD) value was reached.
 The soil water balance equation, in units of inches, was as follows:

-where SWt is the soil water on day 't', SWt-1 is the soil water content on day 't-1', ETt-1 is the crop evapotranspiration, Rt-1 is rainfall (https://edis.ifas.ufl.edu/publication/ae480), It-1 is net irrigation, Dt-1 is drainage, and Rofft-1 is runoff.
 ETc was calculated as the product of ETo (https://edis.ifas.ufl.edu/publication/ae481) by a Kc (or crop coefficient) that varied monthly.
-ETc was subtracted from the soil water store on a daily basis until the root zone reached a MAD level.
+ETc was subtracted from the stored soil water on a daily basis until the root zone reached the MAD level.
 The MAD value established for warm-season turfgrass has been suggested as 0.5 (Allen et al. 1998).
-We simulated the effect of two root zones at 8 and 12 in.
+We simulated the effect of two root zones: 8 inches and 12 inches.
 These are the most frequent root depths found for warm-season turfgrasses (Shedd et al. 2008; Huang et al. 1997; Peacock and Dudeck 1985; DiPaola et al. 1982).
-During the simulations, irrigation was triggered to refill the soil profile to field capacity when moisture conditions reached the MAD level.
-Rainfall beyond field capacity was assumed to be lost from the system due to drainage.
+During the simulations, when moisture conditions reached the MAD, irrigation was triggered to refill the soil profile up to field capacity.
+Rainfall beyond field capacity (https://edis.ifas.ufl.edu/publication/ae480) was assumed to be lost from the system due to drainage.
 The most dominant soils covering the urban areas were selected in order to simulate a "high" and a "low" soil water holding capacity as shown in Table 1.
 Runoff on these coarse soils was assumed to be negligible.
-Three sets of monthly turfgrass crop coefficients for North, Central, and South Florida were used for the simulations, and values are shown in Table 2 (Jia et al. 2009; Davis and Dukes 2010).
+Three sets of monthly turfgrass crop coefficients for north, central, and south Florida were used for the simulations, and values are shown in Table 2 (Jia et al. 2009; Davis and Dukes 2010).

 The mean net irrigation requirements included the effect of using different root zones and soil water holding capacity levels.
-The 5-in-10 and 2-in-10 (80th percentile) irrigation was also analyzed.
-The 5-in-10 irrigation requirements represent the median or 50th percentile and should be numerically similar to the mean irrigation requirement if the net irrigation values distribution is normal.
-The 2-in-10 net irrigation values represent amounts that fulfill the net irrigation requirement 80% of the time and would represent the amount of irrigation to maintain irrigation needs through a drought with a frequency of occurrence 2 years in every 10.
-The Southwest Florida Water Management District has permitted supplemental irrigation quantities in this manner (SWFWMD 2011).
+The 5-in-10 and 2-in-10 (50th percentile and 80th percentile, respectively) irrigation were also analyzed.
+The 5-in-10 irrigation requirements represent the median and should be numerically similar to the mean irrigation requirement if the net irrigation values distribution is normal.
+The 2-in-10 net irrigation values represent amounts that fulfill the net irrigation requirement 80% of the time, and would represent the amount of irrigation to maintain irrigation needs through a drought with a frequency of occurrence of 2 years in every 10 years.
+The Southwest Florida Water Management District (SWFWMD) has permitted supplemental irrigation quantities in this manner (SWFWMD 2024).

 Results and Discussion

-Thirty years (1980-2009) of daily net irrigation requirements were calculated for 10 sites in Florida and one in Alabama (Figure 1).
-The locations have been grouped into five zones based on geographical distribution: Florida Panhandle (Mobile and Tallahassee), North Florida (Jacksonville and Gainesville), Central Florida (Daytona and Orlando), Southwest Florida (Tampa, Brooksville, Hillsborough River State Park, Inverness, Plant City, St. Leo, St. Petersburg, and Tarpon Springs), and South Florida (West Palm Beach, Ft.
+Thirty years (1980–2009) of daily net irrigation requirements were calculated for 10 sites in Florida and one in Alabama (Figure 1).
+The locations have been grouped into five zones based on geographical distribution: Florida Panhandle (Mobile and Tallahassee), north Florida (Jacksonville and Gainesville), central Florida (Daytona and Orlando), southwest Florida (Tampa, Brooksville, Hillsborough River State Park, Inverness, Plant City, St. Leo, St. Petersburg, and Tarpon Springs), and south Florida (West Palm Beach, Ft.
 Myers, Miami, and Key West).
 A comparison of the mean annual irrigation amounts per site is shown in Table 3 and Figure 2.
-The mean monthly net irrigation requirements, drainage, and effective rainfall on a monthly basis were calculated by using 8 and 12 in root zone and are shown in Table 4.
-The 5-in-10 (50th percentile) and the 2-in-10 (80th percentile) irrigation requirements are shown in Table 5 (average of 8 and 12 in root zone).
+The mean monthly net irrigation requirements, drainage, and effective rainfall on a monthly basis were calculated by using an 8- and 12-inch root zone and are shown in Table 4.
+The 5-in-10 (50th percentile) and the 2-in-10 (80th percentile) irrigation requirements are shown in Table 5 (average of 8- and 12-inch root zone).
 These data are also shown as graphs in Figures 3 through 20.

 The mean annual net irrigation ranged from 16.7 in y-1 in Mobile (Florida Panhandle) to 41.7 in y-1 in Fort Myers.
-For Key West (South Florida), the estimated net irrigation requirement was 38.5 in y-1 (Table 3).
+For Key West (south Florida), the estimated net irrigation requirement was 38.5 in y-1 (Table 3).
 According to the second article in this series (https://edis.ifas.ufl.edu/publication/ae481), Mobile showed a higher mean yearly rainfall than Key West, with 69.7 in y-1 and 41.7 in y-1, respectively.
-Tampa and nearby sites (Southwest Florida) showed an annual mean net irrigation requirement of 27.6 in y-1.
+Tampa and nearby sites (southwest Florida) showed an annual mean net irrigation requirement of 27.6 in y-1.
 The yearly standard deviation values are also shown in Table 3, and the average standard deviation is 2.1 in y-1.
 This value reflects the variation of using different root zones and soil types, but also includes the variability of climate during the 30 years of evaluation.
-The difference between using 8 or 12 in root zone was 1.7 in y-1on average.
-Net irrigation requirements were higher when an 8 in root zone was simulated.
+The difference between using an 8-inch or 12-inch root zone was 1.7 in y-1 on average.
+Net irrigation requirements were higher when an 8-in root zone was simulated.
 At that depth, soil retains less water; rainfall is less effective in supplying the amount of water needed; and drainage is higher than in a deeper soil, making irrigation more frequently required.

 Figure 1.
 Map showing weather station locations (large dots) and rain gauges (small dots).

 During a drought year, additional irrigation is required to meet plant water requirements.
-Accordingly, the Southwest Florida Water Management District (SWFWMD) consumptive use permits allow for the 2-in-10 net irrigation requirement instead of the average or the median (5-in-10) irrigation requirement.
-The 2-in-10 and 5-in-10 monthly net irrigation requirements are shown in Table 5, and each value represents the average of using 8 and 12 inch root zones.
+Accordingly, the SWFWMD consumptive use permits allow for the 2-in-10 net irrigation requirement instead of the average or the median (5-in-10) irrigation requirement.
+The 2-in-10 and 5-in-10 monthly net irrigation requirements are shown in Table 5, and each value represents the average of using 8- and 12-inch root zones.
 The mean maximum 2-in-10 net irrigation requirement was approximately 5.9 in month-1, which represents 14% more than the mean net irrigation requirement.
 The mean monthly net irrigation values shown in Table 4 differed slightly from the median values (5-in-10 irrigation requirements shown in Table 5).
-The median gives the middle value of an ordered set of values, in this case the estimated net irrigation.
+The median gives the middle value of an ordered set of values, in this case, the estimated net irrigation.
 Figures 3 through 20 show several graphs of the 2-in-10 and 5-in-10 irrigation requirements at each location.
 Error bars represent the standard deviation due to root zone differences.
 It is important to note that the gross irrigation requirement would result in more water allocated to account for reasonable irrigation inefficiencies.

 Figure 2.
 Yearly average net irrigation requirement in all locations in Florida.
 Error bars represent the standard deviation due to different root zones and soil types across years.